stephenslater/Crowd-Dynamics/docs/performance.md

 stage) with aggregation into 10-minute windows.
 We vary the computation by varying the number of executors and executors per core.

-The following is a plot of our speedup results for various numbers of executors and executors per core on Spark, as well as a table containing the same information.
+The following is a plot of our runtime results for various numbers data duplication, as well as a table containing the same information.

 <img src="{{ "images/strong.png" | relative_url}}" >